 It is a reasonable expectation that in order for a learning activity to exists, each student must arrive to class on time (punctually).
 A child who is not in his/her classroom at 8:20 a.m.
 (Pre-K - 1) or 8:35 a.m.
-(2-5) is considered tardy.
+(2nd -5th) is considered tardy.
 School is a child's place of business, and we strongly encourage the habit of punctuality.
 If tardy, students must proceed as follows:

-- 1. Report directly to the security desk in front of the school for a tardy pass. - 2.
-Report to the office if student arrives after 8:50 A.M. - 3.
-Bring a note of explanation signed by the parent/guardian.
+1. Report directly to the security desk in front of the school for a tardy pass.

+2. Bring a note of explanation signed by the parent/guardian.

 Students who are consistently tardy do not fully benefit from the instructional environment.
 It is vital that your child is on time and ready to learn every day.
 It is the parent's responsibility to explain in writing any tardiness to school.
 Failure to provide a written explanation will automatically be considered an unexcused tardy.
 Accumulated unexcused tardies will be counted towards the threshold for initiating an attendance review.
 Excessive tardies will result in the students losing privileges, detention, parent conference, and/or suspension.
-Any student with more than 3 tardies per grading period will not be allowed to participate in the perfect attendance pep-rally.